 Since hearing loss doesn’t develop overnight, the path to better hearing is not immediate either.
 It takes time for your brain to reestablish those connections again and therefore patience and commitment is required.
 For many of you, this is your first time needing hearing aids.
 We will walk you through the entire process so you feel comfortable with the decisions that you are making.

 We have regular check-ups to move forward at the pace of your auditory system.
-At those appointments we will validate your settings, counsel and answer new questions, make fitting and programming changes, and validate your success.
+At those appointments we will validate your settings with Real Ear Measures, counsel and answer new questions, make fitting and programming changes, and validate your success.
 You are an integral part of this team to ensure you are as successful as possible.

 Additional Benefits of Hearing Aids